-During the campaign, the primary issue was the war in Europe in which France had fallen to Nazi Germany in May.
-Both Roosevelt and Wilkie knew that America had little appetite to become deeply involved in another foreign war.
+During the campaign, the primary issue was the war in Europe as France had fallen to Nazi Germany in May.
+Both Roosevelt and Wilkie knew America had little appetite to become deeply involved in another foreign war.
 Three days before Roosevelt spoke in Rochester, in Boston he made a famous campaign promise:

 I have said this before, but I shall say it again and again and again: Your boys are not going to be sent into any foreign wars.

 When Roosevelt spoke at the train station platform, he addressed a crowd that was more isolationist than not.
 When America joined the First World War about twenty years earlier, Rochester did not beat the war drums loudly.
 See One hundred years ago when America entered the War to End All Wars.
 And Rochester.

 In his address at the train station, Roosevelt did not quite echo his rhetorical flourish three days earlier in Boston.
 He did say, hoping to reassure Rochestarians who did not want their boys sent overseas:

 On October 15th, Roosevelt’s opponent Wendel Willkie and his wife Edith campaigned in Rochester, drawing a crowd of about 15,000.
 Willkie spoke at Convention Hall and toured an automobile factory.

 Roosevelt won the 1940 election fairly handily, but not as decisively as in 1932 and 1936.
 Many felt he should not run for an unprecedented third term — a point made by Willkie in Rochester — keeping Roosevelt’s vote totals down.